Top 5 reasons to experience Barbados Carnival aka Crop Over (part 2)

 Til de next lime,

-About Esha: As a travel curator and event planner with over 20 years of experience (whose been to 5 out of the 7 continents), Esha’s helped professional women who don’t have the time, energy, or resources to plan their own vacations so they can travel and enjoy unique, life-changing Caribbean experiences.
+About Events by Ashé: As travel curators and event planners with over 20 years of experience, Events by Ashé has helped professional women who don’t have the time, energy, or resources to plan their own vacations so they can travel and enjoy unique, life-changing Caribbean experiences.
 Visit our website or click the links below to learn more!

 You may also like: